Hedgeturd/SU-Font-Tool/README.md

 # Sonic Unleashed Font Tool
-A tool to convert Unleashed Font-Texture (FTE) and Font-Converse (FCO) files into XML files and vice versa.
+A tool to convert Unleashed Font-Texture (FTE) and Font-Converse (FCO) files into XML files and vice versa.<br>
-There is also a new tool with a GUI called [Converse](https://github.com/NextinMono/converse) which can also be used
+There is a new tool with a GUI called [Converse](https://github.com/NextinMono/converse) which can also be used along side SU Font Tool.

 ## Usage
 `SU Font Tool vX.X\nUsage: SUFontTool <Path to .fte/.fco/.xml>`\